dominikj111/JigsawFlow/implementation-examples.md

 Traditional application development follows a predictable pattern across all languages: we build applications by adding dependencies (crates in Rust, packages in Node.js, libraries in Java/C#/Go/Python) and consuming them within our application logic.
 While architectural patterns like dependency injection (DI), OOP, composition, builder patterns, and facade patterns help organize code and improve quality, they don't address the fundamental challenge of **runtime composability** and **hot-swappable functionality**.

-JigsawFlow emerged from the need to define applications as collections of autonomous modules that work together with minimal integration code, inspired by industrial automation systems that have solved similar challenges for decades.
+JigsawFlow emerged from the need to define applications as collections of autonomous components that work together with minimal integration code, inspired by industrial automation systems that have solved similar challenges for decades.

-**Note on Terminology**: Throughout these examples, "module" and "plugin" are functionally identical—both represent self-contained units of functionality.
-The distinction is purely deployment-based: modules can be statically compiled into applications, while plugins are dynamically loaded at runtime.
+**Note on Terminology**: Throughout these examples, "component" and "plugin" serve different but related purposes: components are the core architectural elements that register with the singleton registry and provide capabilities, while plugins are deployment packages that may contain one or more components along with additional resources.
 Both follow the same architectural principles and interfaces.

 ---